Kong/guardian/README.md

 # guardian

-Authentication gateway middle-man for simplifying OAuth requests with a plugin based architecture to allow quick iteration and implementation of new authentication schemes outside of normal or existing flows.
+Guardian allows you to avoid doing any coding for handling OAuth requests by handling the flow for you, built ontop of a powerful plugin architecture Guardian can handle even the most complex of OAuth flows.

-Created with love by http://mashape.com
+Created with love by [nijikokun](http://github.com/nijikokun) at http://mashape.com

+## Requirements

+- Node.js
+- Redis

 ## Install

+Setup redis, then:

 ```bash
 $ npm install guardian